5 Reasons Why You Must Log Your Workouts

 If this story sounds familiar, you’re not alone.

-The vast majority of guys never log exactly what they did during each workout.
+The vast majority of people never log exactly what they did during each workout.

 Why, you ask?